rvl-lab-utoronto/backwards-reachability/index.md

   - <span style="color:dodgerblue"> *Ali* : </span> Why does it make the corkscrew pattern?
 The dubins car only has an x and y position geometrically so like, shouldn't it just make a bigger cynlinder around the target cylinder?

     <span style="color:limegreen"> *Sylvia* :</span> Great question!
-Let's consider a particular slice in x and y at $\theta$ = 0 (i.e. the car is pointed to the right).
+Let's consider a particular slice in x and y at \theta = 0 (i.e. the car is pointed to the right).
 If the car is to the left of the set and pointing to the right, it's headed straight for the target set (and therefore will enter the target set, making this initial state part of the reachable set).
 However, if the car is to the right of the target set, it's facing away from the set and will need more time to turn around and head for the set.
-Therefore, at different orientations (i.e. different slices of $\theta$) the initial positions that will enter the target set in the time horizon are different.
+Therefore, at different orientations (i.e. different slices of \theta) the initial positions that will enter the target set in the time horizon are different.

 - ### Optimized DP  (by Mo Chen and others) Using BEACLS (by Ken Tanabe, Somil Bansal and others) <br />  [*Python interface, C++ implementation* ]